sonnymoney/wdi-remote-matrix/unit_1/w1d1/homework/Expectations.md

 	- come up with the solution to a problem on your own and then research any syntax you might need in order to implement it.
 Do not research the answer to the problem itself
 - Help out everyone.
 IAs are often chosen by those who help other students a lot during class
 - Plagiarism (passing someone else's solution off as your own) will only result in you getting job that you're unqualified for and will get fired from
+	- Your employers will quickly discover that you don't know what you say you know
+	- If you feel you can't complete the work, come to your instructors and we can figure out a way for you to turn in something meaningful.
+There is always a solution
-	- You can usually receive partial refund or continue in another course if withdrawing for family/external issues.
+	- You can usually receive a partial refund or continue in another course if withdrawing for family/external issues.
 Not for plagiarism.
 Come to us before doing anything extreme
+	- Even if you succeed in making us believe you are responsible for plagiarized work, ultimately, when you graduate, you will have only a certificate and none of the knowledge to back it up
+		- GA name means nothing.
+Do not think that just because you graduate, people will give you a job
+			- GA is not Stanford or MIT.
+Nobody will be impressed with the GA name on your resume
+			- Bootcamps have not been around long enough to gain any clout
+			- The education is priceless, though.
+In reality, most devs who interview you will go into the interview believing you're unqualified.
+Your ability to problem solve on the spot and talk thoughtfully about your code is going to be what changes their minds
 - Project weeks
 	- community bonding time.
 Help each other out
 	- a chance to simulate the real world and see where you need improvement
+		- this is where you'll get a lot of practice with researching and debugging
 - Bringing up your mistakes during class often illuminates good points to talk about
 	- it's very difficult as an instructor to come up with scenarios where a student will make a mistake, since everyone makes different kinds of mistakes
 - Projects and grades mean nothing
 	- No interviewer really will be impressed by your projects or your grades.
 That's because you're still just starting out as a developer
 	- They will, however, be impressed if you can answer interview questions and talk thoughtfully about your code
-	- The education and knowledge you gain from projects, homework, labs, etc matter.
+	- The education and knowledge you gain from projects, homework, labs, etc is what will get you past an interview.
 Not the actual work itself
 - Don't compare yourself with other students.
 This is not school, where everyone comes in with roughly equivalent experience
+	- There is plenty of work available for graduates at all levels, as long as you fully understand the work you present to employers
 - Don't let problems/questions of any kind (programming or personal) fester.
 Bring them up immediately to an IA or an IL
 - We only "open the doors" you have to walk through the door.
 We guide you, but you'll have to do most of the work.
-- GA name means nothing
-	- GA is not Stanford or MIT.
-Nobody will be impressed with the GA name on your resume
-	- Bootcamps have not been around long enough to gain any clout
-	- The education is priceless.
-In reality, most devs who interview you will go into the interview believing you're unqualified.
-Your ability to problem solve on the spot and talk thoughtfully about your code is going to be what changes their minds
 - Learning how to debug your own code and read documentation/articles/forums takes practice.
 This is not really something that can be taught.
 Make sure you struggle and read a lot on the internet on your own time.
 Don't immediately ask for help
 - Development is like creating a recipe, it's just a series of basic steps
 - Learn what kind of mistakes you make